Chidozieokoye/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/EtaL4qh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When you work the ticket to completion, you actively engage with the issue by investigating, troubleshooting, and collaborating with the relevant teams or users to find a resolution.
-Once the problem is resolved, you update the ticket with solutions, mark it as closed, and ensure all necessary documentation is completed.
+Here I worked the ticket to completion, I actively engage with the issue by investigating, troubleshooting, and collaborating with the relevant teams or users to find a resolution.
+Once I’ve resolved the problem, I update the ticket with the solution, mark it as closed, and make sure all necessary documentation is completed.
 </p>
 <br />